gaevoy/gaevoy.github.io/_posts/2022-03-18-personally-identifiable-information-data-types.md

 I like how the `PiiString` type makes things explicit and takes control over PII.
 Much better than the `String`.
 My implementation is not perfect, for instance, it seems weird to use `PiiString` for date of birth or gender.

 Anyway, check out [Gaev.Blog.Examples.PiiTypes](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.1.1/Gaev.Blog.Examples.PiiTypes/) for the complete overview.
-Let me know how do you work with PII?
+Let me know how do you work with PII.